Hacking the Root Problem

 The strange new proposal that I'm trying to communicate here is that we can best understand our entire history of intellectual development to date as a desirable transition from primary dependence on our first basis to — potentially, and if we now so choose — primary dependence on our second.
 That yes, and of course, we can see our ancient pretense of being able to select and know 'truth' to have always been working.
 But that we can now understand from our more recently ascendant rational knowledge basis (most simply, our growing edifice of on-demand-repeatable physical observations) that our ancient basis has been maintaining some terrible and unnecessary collateral damage.

 To be clear, I am not for exclusively switching from the former to the latter.
 I think that we have always used both, and always will.
 I am merely for elimination of the foundation level epistemic error through which we have been maintaining for the former an independent and dominant position.
 I am for giving up our illusion of possession of the qualitatively better kind of knowledge — 'truth' — from which we have legitimately been able to maintain so many of our emotionally seductive proposals in diametric opposition to reason.
 I think that our Haidtian elephants will still be able to exercise plenty of influence, even after our rejection of their independent pathway for doing so; and I agree strongly with my old mentor Richard Dawkins about the desirability of our 'unweaving rainbows'.
 I think that observably, demonstrably, increased objective knowledge also deepens and enriches our emotional and subjective lives.
-From that realization teaching our children proposals that are emotionally seductive and socially bonding, but that are also directly antithetical to reason, has been a vast and sustained exercise in shooting ourselves in the feet.
+From that realization teaching our children proposals that are emotionally seductive and socially bonding, but that also stand in direct opposition to reason, has been a vast and sustained exercise in shooting ourselves in the feet.
 Our problem hasn't been too small to be easily grasped.
-It's been too huge.
+It's been too large.
+It has been hiding in the plainest of plain sight.

 To leave our theoretical basement and move up to some specifics: If our world was created by the Supernatural Being of the Quran then it cannot also have been created by the very different Supernatural Being of the Bible.
 And its creation by any Supernatural Being fully excludes all of our scientific origin assumptions.
 We can thereby see ourselves to be, in effect, using 'truth' to sabotage our children's minds.
 We are using it — from all of our religious, cultural, ethnic and national in-group positions — to pass to our children the specific irrational proposals that will best mold them into effective cogs for the perpetuation of those positions.
 As already admitted, this has indeed been marvelous for our playing out ever larger and more complex versions of the five earth-centric universe guys being able to adaptively kill and despoil the sun centered solar system guy; but I'm trying to show here that it has been a lot less than marvelous for our development of reason to the point of being able to trust it, and so to the point of being able to follow it even against immediate emotional gratification where the two come into conflict.

-The relatively few of us who have already started to develop some reservations about what we've been doing have been trying to burry them in mutual reassurance that it is harmless and/or inevitable; 'an intrinsic part of 'the human condition'', and 'you can't change human nature', and other such convenient evasions.
+The relatively few of us who have already started to develop some reservations about what we've been doing have been trying to bury them in mutual reassurance that it is harmless and/or inevitable; 'an intrinsic part of 'the human condition'', and 'you can't change human nature', and other such convenient evasions.
 But can we still honestly perpetuate these?
+In our world of ever more powerfully stimulated consumption, resource depletion and global warming, Trump and Kim Jong Un, Islamic jihad, Breitbart and Antifa, hasn't their price finally become just too steep?

 If even the small percentage of us who would now claim reason as our primary knowledge determinant finally become willing to start 'living out the full meaning of our creed' then we will begin a vast positive change.
 If we embrace first our repeatable physical observations, and then only such of our ancient and traditionally 'truth' propagated proposals as can still be maintained without truth (so, without direct controversion of our physical observations) then we will start to undermine truth's adaptive but more deeply toxic feedback loop.

-To come all the way up to some of our most absurd present 'truth' examples, and thereby show my claimed 'direct controversion': We know, through what we can see to be our most powerful and reliable way of knowing, that events like walking on water, and/or turning it into wine, and/or reanimating and flying up into the sky after having been dead for three days, don't happen.
+To come all the way up to some of our most absurd present 'truth' examples, and so demonstrate my claimed 'direct controversion': We know, through what we can collectively see to be our most powerful and reliable way of knowing, that events like walking on water, and/or turning it into wine, and/or reanimating and flying up into the sky after having been dead for three days, don't happen.
 Their happening would directly controvert our entire edifice of repeatable physical observation grounded knowledge (science).
 Yet approximately 25% of our planet's population believes in a supernatural being whose existence is logically predicated on these events having happened.
 Another 20% believes in a logically exclusive supernatural being whose existence is predicated on angelic dictation to a previously illiterate man in a mountain cave, and a later nocturnal flight on a winged horse to Jerusalem.
 All of our supernatural authoritarian belief systems — as are still cumulatively being embraced by about 85% of our species — are predicated on the actual occurrence of their founding supernatural events.
 We cannot, coherently, maintain the systems without the events; as we can see the events to have supplied our sole initial justification for acceptance of the systems.
 And if we are willing to abandon even coherence then only wishful thinking remains.
 We will continue to believe most deeply — and yes, admittedly, short term adaptively — whatever the strongest or most charismatic among us can coerce or hoodwink the rest into believing.
-We will remain as we have always been, rationally crippled and tragically gullible; unable to understand, or thereby effectively mitigate, any of our ancient brain bugs; and so easy marks for our self-aggrandizing monsters.
-Is that now and still, at this late hour, okay?
+We will remain as we have always been, rationally crippled and tragically gullible; unable to understand or thereby effectively mitigate any of the ancient brain bugs that our priests and politicians have become so skillful at exploiting.
+Is that now and still, at this late hour, acceptable?

 1. (Footnote to Leaving Truth)